 Has anyone else noticed how the world seems to have become blander, fundamentally less interesting, recently?

+High above the clouds, ten streamlined capsules streaked along their predetermined paths toward the most dangerous point in known reality.
 Commander Arkol Ernos was heading for the last job of his career.
 Below, the world rolled past with invigorating speed.
 Ahead, the sky was split in two.

 He aimed his mind at one of the other pods, a barely visible point ahead.
 Fabulous technology established a secure connection.